Loa loa filariasis: History

-The first case of Loa loa infection was noted in the Caribbean (Santo Domingo) in 1770.
+The first well-recorded case of Loa loa infection was noted in the Captaincy General of Santo Domingo in 1770.
 A French surgeon named Mongin tried but failed to remove a worm passing across a woman's eye.
 A few years later, in 1778, the surgeon François Guyot noted worms in the eyes of West African slaves on a French ship to America; he successfully removed a worm from one man's eye.

 The identification of microfilariae was made in 1890 by the ophthalmologist Stephen McKenzie.
 Localized angioedema, a common clinical presentation of loiasis, was observed in 1895 in the coastal Nigerian town of Calabar—hence the name "Calabar" swellings.
 This observation was made by a Scottish ophthalmologist named Douglas Argyll-Robertson, but the association between Loa loa and Calabar swellings was not realized until 1910 (by Patrick Manson).
 The determination of vector—Chrysops spp.—was made in 1912 by the British parasitologist Robert Thomson Leiper.

 Synonyms

-Synonyms for the disease include African eye worm, loaiasis, loaina, Loa loa filariasis, filaria loa, filaria lacrimalis, filaria subconjunctivalis, Calabar swellings, Fugitive swellings, and microfilaria diurnal.
-Loa loa, the scientific name for the infectious agent, is an indigenous term itself and it is likely that there are many other terms used from region to region.
+Synonyms for the disease include African eye worm, loaiasis, loaina, Loa loa filariasis, filaria loa, filaria lacrimalis, filaria subconjunctivalis, Calabar swellings, fugitive swellings, and microfilaria diurnal.
+Loa loa, the scientific name for the infectious agent, is an Indigenous term itself and there are likely many other terms used from region to region.